guildenstern70/SmartRails/README.md

 [![Build Status](https://travis-ci.com/guildenstern70/SmartRails.svg?branch=master)](https://travis-ci.com/guildenstern70/SmartRails)

 SmartRails is a template application written in Ruby (2.7.x) on Rails (6.0.x).
 It uses SQLite as database and Bootstrap as Rensponsive UI library.

+### Setup Ruby And Gems

+Be sure to have 'ruby v.2.7.3' installed.
+It is recommended to use 'rbenv' Ruby Version Manager to switch between a Ruby versions.

+Then run:

+    bundle install

 ### Docker